openstack/cinder-specs/specs/pike/cinder-volume-revert-by-snapshot.rst

     Error responses:

     1. 404, if the volume is not found.
-    2. 409, if volume and snapshot's status are not 'available'or the sizes of volume and snapshot are not equal.
+    2. 409, if volume and snapshot's status are not 'available' or the sizes of volume and snapshot are not equal.
     3. 400, if the snapshot is not found or not belongs to the specified volume or is not the latest one.